• Skip to primary navigation

 Instructions

-• Soften the gelatin in the cold water or liquid from the canned mangos for at least 2 minutes.
+• Soften the gelatin in cold water or liquid from the canned mangos for at least 2 minutes.

 • Then place in the microwave on High (100%) for 30 - 40 seconds; stir once until the gelatin has completely dissolved.
 Set aside.